-What is a heart CT scan?
+What is a Heart CT Scan (Coronary Calcium Scan)?

-Your doctor may recommend that you get a heart CT scan if you are between the ages of 40 and 75, have not previously been diagnosed with heart disease and have at least two of these risk factors:
+You should consider scheduling a heart CT scan if you are between the ages of 40 and 75, have not previously been diagnosed with heart disease and have at least two of these risk factors: